(1900 Times Atlas of the World)

 This introduction explains why the ferry for Schiro is named AXILLEAS (you can see it in the image used as background for this page).

-View of the town from the beach
+View of the town (Skyro today, but in the past St. George) from the beach

 A modern Thetys would surely choose Schiro even today if she wished to protect her children from the dangers of modern life.
 The island is (relatively) far from everything: it can only be reached via a daily ferry from Kimi, a port on the eastern coast of Negroponte (Eviā or Euboea).